charlene-hu/github_pages/index.md

 ---

-## Github Pages - continued
+## What are Github Pages?

-- You can use GitHub's **Automatic Page Generator** to quickly create a website for a project, user, or organization.
+- You can use GitHub's [Automatic Page Generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator/) to quickly create a website for a project, user, or organization.

-- You can set up a custom domain with GitHub Pages.
+- You can set up a [custom domain](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/) with GitHub Pages.

 ---

-## User &amp; Organization Pages
+## Creating User &amp; Organization Pages

 - Create a new repository use your account name in **username.github.io** format.
-- Use the Automatic Page Generator to create the site, or
+- For new website, use the Automatic Page Generator to create the site, or
-- Clone the repository.
-- For new website, create an index.html file in username.github.io folder.
+- Clone the repository, then create an index.html file in username.github.io folder.
 - For existing website, copy existing files to username.github.io folder.
 - Commit and push the files.
 - View github pages at http://username.github.io/.

 ---

-## Project Pages
+## Creating Project Pages

 - Create a new repository or use an existing repository.
 - Create a new branch called gh-pages.
-- Use the Automatic Page Generator to create the site, or
+- For new website, use the Automatic Page Generator to create the site, or
-- For new website, create an index.html page in projectName folder.
+- Create an index.html page in projectname folder.
-- For existing website, copy existing files to projectName folder.
+- For existing website, copy existing files to projectname folder.
 - Commit and push the files.
-- View github pages at http://username.github.io/projectName/
+- View github pages at http://username.github.io/projectname/

 ---